minprog/cs50x-1718-1819/lectures/00 Lecture 0/20 binary.md

 *   With enough bits, or binary digits, computers can count much higher.

 *   To represent letters, all we need to do is decide how numbers map to letters.
 Some humans, many years ago, collectively decided on a standard mapping called [ASCII](https://en.wikipedia.org/wiki/ASCII).
-The letter “A”, for example, is the number 65, and “B” is 66, and so on.
+The letter "A", for example, is the number 65, and "B" is 66, and so on.

     *   A byte is 8 bits, and we use that as a unit to manage bits.
 The number 72, for example, fits into one byte.